Montana Marijuana Laws

 Sale and Delivery

-If the sale or delivery occurs within 1,000 feet of school grounds, the charge is a felony with a minimum sentence of three years in prison and a maximum of life, as well as up to $50,000 in fines.
+If the sale or delivery occurs within 1,000 feet of school grounds, the charge is a felony with a minimum sentence of 3 years in prison and a maximum of life, as well as up to $50,000 in fines.

 Offense | Penalty | Incarceration | Max.
 Fine |